heyoeyo/muggled_dpt/lib/README.md

 ### Note on code structure

-The code for each model variant is written in a standalone manner, so that the different implementation are almost entirely contained within their respective folders.
+The code for each model variant is written in a standalone manner, so that the different implementations are almost entirely contained within their respective folders.
 Import statements are also written in a relative format, which means that the model folders can be copy-pasted into other projects if you'd like to experiment with them.

 This goes against the convention of having [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) code so you'll find a lot of duplication across models.
 However, this results in code that has fewer _switches_ to toggle functionality on or off depending of the requirements of different models, and is overall easier to understand (imo).